| JavaLib C++ Libraryreview and upgradesby Curtis Krauskopf

 The Java::Stack implementation,

+for example, is about as bare-bones as possible.
 The lack of dependencies also aids in porting the library

 to other platforms.
 Instead of having to port the entire